fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =

+* Fixed: Display notice to enter complete shipping address to see shipping methods available, instead of an error message from the start.

 = 2.3.0 - 2023-01-27 =

 POSSIBLY BREAKING CHANGES - Some template files were moved, which can cause customizations to those files to stop working.
 See documentation on [how to customize template files](https://fluidcheckout.com/docs/how-to-customize-template-files/) and fix possible issues with your customizations.